moondance-labs/tanssi-docs/builders/interact/ethereum-api/wallets/subwallet.md

 ![Import account part 1](/images/builders/interact/ethereum-api/wallets/subwallet/subwallet-4.png)

 On the following screen, select the method by which you would like to import the existing account.
-If you're importing an EVM account, you can choose from the seed phrase, private key, or QR code options.

 ![Import existing account part 2](/images/builders/interact/ethereum-api/wallets/subwallet/subwallet-5.png)

-On the following screen you'll be able to provide the relevant seed phrase, private key, or QR code, and you can begin using your new account right away.
+On the following screen you'll be able to provide the relevant seed phrase, private key, JSON file, or QR code, and you can begin using your new account right away.

 ## Configuring Subwallet for Your EVM ContainerChain {: #configuring-subwallet-for-your-evm-containerchain }